MC1184999 – (Updated) Copilot can now automatically reschedule 1:1 meetings and personal events based on your preferences

 Summary:

 Copilot now automatically reschedules 1:1 meetings and personal events based on user preferences to resolve conflicts.
-Available to Copilot-licensed users, it detects double bookings and moves flexible events to better times, rolling out from mid-November to late December 2025.
-No admin action required.
+Available to Copilot-licensed users, it detects double bookings and moves flexible events.
+Rollout starts mid-November 2025, completing by mid-January 2026, requiring no admin action.

 Details: